edgelevel/lastpass-operator/README.md

 A Kubernetes Operator to manage [secrets](https://kubernetes.io/docs/concepts/configuration/secret) stored in [LastPass](https://www.lastpass.com) password manager

+## How it works

-Suppose you have some credentials store in LastPass
+Suppose you have some credentials stored in LastPass
 ```bash
 $ lpass show example/my-secret --json
 [